 Under the terms of an adjustable-rate mortgage (ARM), the interest rate you’re paying may be raised or lowered periodically as rates change.
 ARMs may a good idea when their interest rates are particularly low compared with the 30-year fixed, especially if the ARM has a long fixed-rate period before it starts to adjust.

-During the adjustable rate portion of an ARM, the interest rate charged is typically based on a standard financial index, such as the key index rate established by the Federal Reserve or the London Interbank Offered Rate (Libor).
+During the adjustable-rate portion of an ARM, the interest rate charged is typically based on a standard financial index, such as the key index rate established by the Federal Reserve or the Secured Overnight Financing Rate (SOFR).

 “Adjustable-rate mortgages (ARMs) track a selected benchmark index and adjust the loan’s payments based on changing interest rates,” says John Pataky, executive vice president at TIAA Bank and head of the bank’s consumer lending and mortgage division.